The Association For Prenatal And Perinatal Psychology And Health

 APPPAH educates professionals and the public, worldwide.
 How can we help you?
 All individuals are welcome to join us!
 We especially welcome parents who want to learn more about how a baby's experience in utero and in birth might impact them.

-Proudly Announcing an APPPAH Regional Conference, Manashakti Research Centre, Lonavla, INDIA
+Announcing APPPAH INDIA Conference, Manashakti Research Centre, Lonavla, INDIA

 DATE: Friday, 18 January to Sunday, 20 January 2019

 Alert everyone to what your doing.
 Post your event early and receive maximum exposure.